It’s time to fly. The persona incubation period is over, and you are ready to start social outreach using your persona!

 Know Your Goals Before You Start

 It’s important to know how you define success – it might be more than one way – before your team gets started.
-Whether you’re guest posting or doing another form of link building, make sure your team knows what a “successful relationship” with an influencer looks like.
+No matter what form of link building you’re using, make sure your team knows what a “successful relationship” with an influencer looks like.

 This will help them have a clear goal in mind or even things to check off as they conduct their outreach as well as keep them on track.
 It will help you measure your success in addition to the metrics for link building you are already tracking.